spenserblack/iroiro-preview/README.md

 Preview colors from [iroiro] in your browser.

+This website isn't pretty, but should serve as a functional utility for getting and previewing [iroiro] colors, which may not be accurate when displayed in the terminal.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: